huggingface/optimum-quanto/README.md

 - models using int8 activations are significantly slower on CPU and MPS devices, where fallbacks are triggered.
 - models using float8 activations are significantly slower on CUDA devices, where fallbacks are triggered.

-The weight storage and on-device memory usage should:
+The disk space and on-device memory to store weights is:

-- be equivalent for a model with dynamic weights,
+- equivalent for a model with dynamic weights (weights are stored with full precision and quantized dynamically),
-- lower for a model with static weights.
+- approximately divided by float bits / integer bits for a model with static weights.

 ## Installation